localpreservation/presentations/2016-12-09-localpastdc.md

 - Where is the coffee?
 - Where are the restrooms?
 - How do you get on the wifi?
+- When is lunch?
+- Any questions?

+Please get comfortable.

 **Activity:** Three Word Introductions